MaxKorbmacher/HBA/README.md

 The original (N=58,387) lifespan training set (mean age = 49.85±24.89 ,range: 5.11-90.10) was upsampled to N=150,517.
 The model files can be found here: https://osf.io/3f4md/ (file size too large for github).

+## Model usage
+For usage of the models, please refer to the doi of the OSF repository (10.17605/OSF.IO/3F4MD) until there will be an associated publication to refer to.

 ## Validation
 Fit in training data (N=150,517) and validation data (N = 6,608, mean age = 49.49±25.04, range: 5.28-86.7) for corrected brain age (c) and uncorrected brain age (u).
 Corrected brain age, is the individual level brain age where the training sample bias was regressed out (see: https://doi.org/10.1101/2024.09.11.612523, https://doi.org/10.1002/hbm.25837).